-The Panel has undertaken to forward to the relevant decision-making body any suggestions concerning changes to market features that lie outside the scope of this Review or are beyond the role of the Panel as defined under the NEL and the Rules.
+The Panel has undertaken an initial assessment of options for changes to market features that lie outside the scope of this Review or are beyond the role of the Panel as defined under the NEL and the Rules, and will forward them to the relevant decision-making body.
+It will do this after the release of this Final Report.